 Mitch Wieland is the author of the books Willy Slater’s Lane and God’s Dogs.
-His short stories have appeared in The Southern Review, The Kenyon Review, The Yale Review, TriQuarterly, The Sewanee Review, The Best of the West, Shenandoah, StoryQuarterly, Prairie Schooner, and numerous other publications.
+His short stories have appeared in The Missouri Review, The Southern Review, The Kenyon Review, The Yale Review, TriQuarterly, The Sewanee Review, The Best of the West, Shenandoah, StoryQuarterly, Prairie Schooner, and numerous other publications.

 Willy Slater’s Lane received starred reviews in Publisher’s Weekly and Booklist, and was optioned for a film.
 The New York Times Book Review described the novel as “immensely moving.”
 God’s Dogs was named the Idaho Book of the Year in 2009, and was featured in the annual Best of the West prize anthology.
 A finalist for the John Gardner Fiction Award, God’s Dogs was cited as a Book of the Year by New West, and nominated for a Pacific Northwest Booksellers Award.